The Task Launcher component handles creating and managing tasks for both units and buildings.

 - Tasks To Unlock: An array of task codes that get enabled once this task is completed.
 This can be used for upgrade tasks that are only available once a previous upgrade task is completed.

-- Task Completed Audio: Audio clip played when the task is done.
+- Complete Audio: Audio clip played when this task is completed.

 Custom Task Settings:

 The second tab of the toolbar provides a list of settings that are specific to the task type that has been chosen in the general task settings tab.